 Can you fly a drone at Broken Beach?

-Why ?
-Because most pilot fly the drone too slowly beneath the arch.
-When the drone lose contact with their pilot below the arch, the drone climbs to its intended altitude for retrieval, it collides with the arch’s roof, causing it to fall and sink.
+Why?
+Because most pilots fly the drone too slowly beneath the arch.
+When the drone loses contact with its pilot below the arch, the drone climbs to its intended altitude for retrieval, but it collides with the arch’s roof, causing it to fall and sink.

 To fly your drone below Broken Beach arch, you have two options: either fly at maximum speed under the arch and hope that the momentum will propel the drone to the other side, or cease recording before reaching the arch, resume recording on the opposite side, and then edit the footage together later.